connet-dev/connet/README.md

 allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from

-[control.relay-ip-restriction] # defines restriction applicable for all relay tokens, checked before checking the token allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from
+[control.relay-ip-restriction] # defines restriction applicable for all relay tokens, checked before verifying the token allow-cidrs = [] # set of networks in CIDR format, to allow relay connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny relay connetctions from